Get Started with Cisco Optical Network Planner

 Step 1

-Click the Login icon in the top-right corner of the home page, and choose Change Password.
+Click the Login icon in the home page, then select Change Password.

 Step 2

-In the Change Password dialog box, enter the Old Password, New Password, Repeat New Password, and click Update.
+In the Change Password dialog box, enter the Old Password, New Password, Repeat New Password, then click Update.

 Reset your password